yiiext/taggable-behavior/readme_en.txt

 ~~~
 [php]
 $soft = Software::model()->findByPk(1);
-// fist attached taggable behaviour is used by default
+// fist attached taggable behavior is used by default
 // so we can use short syntax instead of $soft->categories->addTag("Antivirus"):
 $soft->addTag("Antivirus");
 $soft->os->addTag("Windows");